Leylah Fernandez

 Leylah Annie Fernandez (born 6 September 2002) is a Canadian professional tennis player.
-She has been ranked as high as No. 13 by the WTA on 8 August 2022.
-Her best doubles ranking is world No. 17, achieved on 23 October 2023.
-Fernandez won her first WTA Tour title at the 2021 Monterrey Open, and has won five WTA singles titles overall.
-As a 19-year-old, she finished runner-up at the 2021 US Open to fellow teenager Emma Raducanu, defeating three top-5 players en route to the final, including defending champion Naomi Osaka.
+She has been ranked as high as No. 13 in women's singles by the WTA, achieved in August 2022, and No. 17 in doubles, achieved in October 2023.
+Fernandez has won six WTA Tour singles titles, and as a teenager, she finished runner-up at the 2021 US Open, defeating three top-5 players en route (including defending champion Naomi Osaka).

-Fernandez played a pivotal role in Canada's first-ever Billie Jean King Cup win in 2023, defeating Jasmine Paolini in the final.
+Fernandez represents Canada at the Billie Jean King Cup, and led it to its first championship in 2023, winning the decisive rubber in the final and being awarded the Heart Award.

 Early life

-Fernandez was born in Montreal, Quebec.
+Fernandez (Fernández) was born in Montreal, Quebec.
 She attended École secondaire Antoine-de-Saint-Exupéry.
 Her father Jorge is from Ecuador.
 Her mother Irene (née Exevea) is a Filipino Canadian.
-Her younger sister Bianca is also a tennis player.
+Her younger sister Bianca Jolie is also a tennis player and her older sister Jodeci Malixi is a dentist.